 Text dings, hurry targ getting in car

-We get a move on, down the block, left, I’m following CC, she has the GPS.
+We get a move on, down the block, left, I’m following CC.
 Two blocks on I spot Zero, she points to an older model Detroit Decrepit.
 CC continues after him, I stop for Zero, then we’re our own parade, Decrepit, Abyss, Sociopathétique.
 Must be a sign, three vehicles on the Highway to Hell.

 Zero, with an uncanny ability to simultaneously juggle two or three things in her brain, asks, ‘Did you notice the absence of realized women?
 Is realization a men’s exclusive state?’